 At the times of Jesus the area was part of the "upper city", located on the western side of Jerusalem.

-During the 6th C a Byzantine church was built here.
-It was destroyed after the Persian and Arab conquest in the 7th C.
+During the 6th Century a Byzantine church was built here.
+It was destroyed after the Persian and Arab conquest in the 7th Century.

 The church, dated to the 11th C, was built over the ruins of the Byzantine church.
 After the Crusaders' departure in the 13th C the church was first controlled by the Georgian monks, and later by the Armenians.
 It became the base of the Armenian leadership in the Holy Land - the Patriarchate.